Skip to main content

 Technical Analysis

 CVE-2025-14064 is a vulnerability classified under CWE-862 (Missing Authorization) found in the BuddyTask plugin for WordPress, developed by cytechltd.
-The flaw exists in all versions up to and including 1.3.0 and involves the absence of proper capability checks on multiple AJAX endpoints.
-These endpoints handle operations related to task boards within BuddyPress groups.
-Due to missing authorization validation, any authenticated user with at least Subscriber-level privileges can exploit these endpoints to perform unauthorized actions such as viewing, creating, modifying, and deleting task boards belonging to any BuddyPress group, including those marked as private or hidden, even if the user is not a member of those groups.
-The vulnerability is remotely exploitable over the network without requiring user interaction or elevated privileges beyond Subscriber.
-The CVSS 3.1 base score is 6.5, indicating medium severity, with the vector AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:L/A:N, meaning the attack can be performed remotely with low complexity, no privileges, and no user interaction, impacting confidentiality and integrity but not availability.
-No patches are currently available, and no known exploits have been reported in the wild.
-This vulnerability could lead to unauthorized disclosure and manipulation of sensitive group task data, undermining trust and operational security within affected organizations.
+The issue affects all versions up to and including 1.3.0.
+The root cause is the absence of proper capability checks on multiple AJAX endpoints within the plugin.
+These endpoints handle operations related to task boards associated with BuddyPress groups.
+Due to this missing authorization, any authenticated user with at least Subscriber-level access can bypass intended access controls and perform unauthorized actions such as viewing, creating, modifying, and deleting task boards belonging to any BuddyPress group, including those marked as private or hidden, even if the user is not a member of those groups.
+The vulnerability impacts the confidentiality and integrity of group task data but does not affect availability.
+The CVSS v3.1 base score is 6.5, reflecting a medium severity level, with an attack vector of network (remote), low attack complexity, no privileges required beyond authentication, and no user interaction needed.
+The scope is unchanged as the vulnerability affects the same security domain.
+No public exploits have been reported yet, and no official patches are linked at the time of this report.
+The vulnerability was reserved on December 4, 2025, and published on December 12, 2025.
+The plugin is commonly used in WordPress environments that integrate BuddyPress for social group collaboration, making this vulnerability relevant for organizations relying on these tools for internal or community task management.

 Potential Impact